 Every self-assessment will be followed by an external peer review in order to verify the robustness of the self-assessment process, deliver confidence to stakeholders and the public, and contribute to recognition and acceptance of the programme.
-The IUCEA Guidelines for External Assessment at program level handbook will be used for the peer review exercise.
+The IUCEA handbook http://tinyurl.com/ RoadMapVol2.pdf will be used for the peer review exercise.